 - Monthly check-ins by messaging to assess your symptoms using personalized treatment plan assessment tools, to make sure that you get better, and stay better.

 Unfortunately we do not take insurance for your appointments at this time, though we are working on it!
-In the meantime, we are trying to offer excellent psychiatric care at an affordable price.
 If you have it, you can use your insurance to cover your medications as prescribed by your Remedy Team.
+In the meantime, we are trying to offer personalized psychiatric medication care at an affordable price without having to wait weeks or months to get an appointment.
+Nor do you have to worry about changes in provider due to insurance changes.
+And did we mention we have appointments – days, nights or weekends!

-No. There are no cancellation fees if you want to stop your membership at any point.
+No. There are no cancellation fees if you want to stop your membership at any point after the first month.
 To avoid disjointed care, you are allowed to cancel at any time, but can only sign up with Remedy again once per year.

-- For the first 60 minute appointment, if canceled with less than 24 hours notice, there is a $150 cancellation fee
+- For the first 50 minute appointment, if canceled with less than 24 hours notice or the patient does not attend the appointment, patients must pay a $149 cancellation fee

-- For all follow up 20 minute appointments, if canceled within 24 hours, there is a $69 additional fee for that appointment in addition to the monthly fees.
+- For all follow up 20 minute appointments, if canceled within 24 hours or the patient does not attend the appointment, there is a $79 additional fee for the missed appointment in addition to the monthly membership fee.

 - For completion of extensive paperwork (such as disability packets), patients are billed for the time spent completing the paperwork